hannahdesmond/mastery-curriculum/chapter2/README.md

 1 + 2
 ```

 In the case above, here's what's happening.
-The computer executes the code `1 + 1` character-by-character:
+The interpreter executes the code `1 + 1` character-by-character:

 - The program world fetches the object referenced by the name `1`.
 - The program world asks the object referenced by `1` if it understands the message `+`.